Charles E. Cobb: Career

 Cobb was the United States Ambassador to Iceland during the George H. W. Bush administration.
 Cobb received the Order of the Falcon from the Iceland (Iceland’s highest honor to a non-Icelandic citizen).
 During the Reagan Administration, he served as under secretary and assistant secretary at the United States Department of Commerce.
 In the 1950s he served as an officer in the United States Navy.
 Florida Governors, Jeb Bush and Charlie Crist, appointed Cobb as chairman of Florida FTAA and Gateway Florida, which have the responsibility for Florida’s international trade agenda.
 Cobb created the Charles E. Cobb Jr. Award for Initiative and Success in Trade Development within the U.S. Department of State that is awarded annually to the career ambassador who best leads U.S. trade policy.

 Community development career

 In his 40 years as the CEO of Arvida Corporation, Disney Development, Kaiser Community Development, and Cobb Partners, Cobb has had the responsibility for the development of more than 30 new towns and master-planned communities.
+Notably, he oversaw the development of Weston, Florida, where in 1978 he directed a strategic reduction in the project’s density—from 25,000 to 17,000 units—to ensure long-term property value and quality of life.
+This planning laid the groundwork for Weston’s reputation for safety, its AAA credit rating, and its efficient contract-based municipal management.